kvintessents/aid-world-builder/README.md

 When the user makes a request to `https://aid-world-builder.ey.r.appspot.com/api/*` then some file in this folder is probably dealing with that.
 You can take a look at `/api/index.js` for an overview of the API routes.

+### Export formats

+The export formats are in [/client/utils/formatters/](https://github.com/kvintessents/aid-world-builder/tree/main/client/utils/formatters).
+Check out the README.md in that folder for an explanation on how to build your own formatter.

 ## Troubleshooting